I think I have a disability and need support

-To help you plan your journey in advance, you can view our full range of Accessible campus guides; helpful access guides which highlight all of our accessible features across all our campuses.
+To help you plan your journey in advance, you can view our full range of Accessible campus guides on AccessAble; helpful access guides which highlight all of our accessible features across all our campuses.

 Assistive Technology Rooms (ATR)

-At King’s, we have 10 Assistive Technology Rooms (ATRs) that are distributed over 5 campuses, that provide a quiet study area with PCs loaded with assistive software applications, and access to printer and scanners.
+At King’s, we have 10 Assistive Technology Rooms (ATRs) that are distributed over 5 campuses, that provide a quiet study area with PCs loaded with assistive software applications and access to printers and scanners.
 You can find out more about ATR's in our article How can I access Assistive Technology Rooms at King's?